newmana/Despot/Readme.md

 # Despot

-Spot-based spatial resolved transcriptomic (SRT) technologies facilitate the elucidation of cellular function by preserving invaluable spatial contexts.Currently, associating cell-types of single-cell profiles with spatial domains in SRT remains a challenge.
-Here, we propose a novel multi-modality integration approach called Despot to detect spatial domains correlating to single-cell profiles (SCSPs).
-Despot synthesizes segmentation and deconvolution using the deep-learning model to associate cell-types with appropriate domains.
-We demonstrate the advantages of Despot insensitivity and effectiveness.
-Additionally, we discover the co-localization between fibroblasts and immune-related  cells that indicate potential tumor microenvironment (TME) domains in  the given slices obscured by previous SCSP detection approaches.
-We further elucidate the identified domains and find that *Srgn* may be an important TME marker in SRT slices.
-By deciphering SCSPs of T cells in breast cancer tissue, we demonstrate  that the proportions of exhausted T cells are significantly larger in  invasive carcinoma than in ductal carcinoma.
+Cell-type-specific domains are the anatomical domains in spatially resolved transcriptome (SRT) tissues where particular cell types are enriched coincidentally.
+Precisely detecting these domains is essential for the biological understanding of tissue architectures and cell co-localizations.
+However, using existing computational methods is challenging to detect specific domains with low-proportion cell types, which are partly overlapped with or even inside other cell-type-specific domains.
+Here, we propose an approach called Despot that synthesizes segmentation and deconvolution as an ensemble to generate cell-type patterns, detect low-proportion cell-type specific domains, and display these domains intuitively.
+Experimental evaluation showed that Despot enabled us to discover the co-localizations between cancer-associated fibroblasts and immune-related cells that indicate potential tumor microenvironment (TME) domains in given slices, which was obscured by previous computational methods.
+We further elucidated the identified domains and found that Srgn may be a critical TME marker in SRT slices.
+By deciphering T-cell-specific domains in breast cancer tissues, Despot also revealed that the proportions of exhausted T cells were significantly more enormous in invasive than in ductal carcinoma.

 ![overview](overview.png)